-Never Had Varicose Veins Until Now?
+Never Had Varicose Veins Until Your Pregnancy?

 Reasons Why These Veins are Appearing

 Up to 40 percent of pregnant women can have varicose veins at some point during their pregnancy, and they tend to get bigger and become more obvious the closer you get to delivery.
-That’s due to the extra blood volume in your body, and the pressure the baby and the associated weight gain is putting on your lower body.
+That’s due to the extra blood volume in your body, and the pressure that the baby and the associated weight gain is putting on your lower body.
 These veins will generally be found in your legs, but they can show up in other areas, too.

 What are Your Treatment Options?

-Finding Vein Treatment in Bend, Oregon
+Finding Varicose Vein Treatment

 If you are interested in learning more about varicose veins treatment options, simply fill out our Online Appointment Request Form or call any of our clinics in Northwest Portland , Tigard, Happy Valley or Bend, Oregon.